ccoutant/gabi-stage/docsrc/index.rst

 .. rubric:: Version 4.2 (2023)

 This document describes the
-object file format, called ELF (Executable and Linking Format).
+ELF (Executable and Linking Format) object file format.
 Chapter 1 presents an overview of the file format and its data representation.
 Chapters 2–6 describe the file header and the structures that pertain to building programs.

-Chapters 7–8 describe additional structures that are necessary to execute a program.
+Chapters 7 and 8 describe additional structures that are necessary to execute a program.

 .. toctree::